 - Fast and friendly with both Manual and Automatic Translation;

-Have you ever considered transforming your site into a multilingual one?
+Have you ever considered building a WordPress Multilingual Site?
 What solutions have you used?
 Were there any features they were lacking?

 Let us know in the comments section below!